BepInEx/BepInEx/README.md

 # BepInEx
+Bepis Injector Extensible

-Koikatsu patcher
+Koikatsu plugin framework

 ## Credits
-- Usagirei - Color Correction plugin, code for using the console and for being very helpful
+- Usagirei - Color Correction plugin, code for using the console, unity scene dumper and for assisting with technical support
-- Illusion Plugin Architecture (IPA) - Code for GameObject loading/framework